Table of Contents

 Converse remains popular because they are:

-• Lightweight and flexible
+- lightweight and flexible

-• Stylish and timeless
+- stylish and timeless

-• Easy to pair with many outfits
+- easy to pair with many outfits

-They’re more about style and culture than performance.
+They are more about style and culture than performance.

 Why Converse Can Be Bad for Your Feet

-From a foot-health perspective, Converse have several drawbacks:
+From a foot-health perspective, Converse have several drawbacks.

 1. Flat Sole (No Arch Support)

-• Flat footbed can strain arches
+- flat footbed can strain the arches

-• Not ideal for flat feet or plantar fasciitis
+- not ideal for flat feet or plantar fasciitis

 2. Minimal Cushioning

-• Thin rubber sole absorbs little impact
+- thin rubber sole absorbs very little impact

 3. Lack of Stability

-• Minimal heel support
+- minimal heel support

-• Can lead to ankle fatigue
+- can lead to ankle fatigue over time

 Foot Health Breakdown